2023

 JoAnna Mendl Shaw, as a guest artist at Sweet Briar College in Lynchburg, VA, brings her interspcies lens into the Dance Department.
 Sweet Briar is a small private college known for its historic equestrian program.

-In collaboration with Barnard Associte Professor Hana Worthen, Equus Projects brings embodied learning into the Barnard Classroom.
+In collaboration with Barnard Associte Professor Hana Worthen, The Equus Projects brings embodied learning into the movements Labs for a Barnard course titled Translating the Animal.
 Designed by Professor Worthen, this unique course focuses on interspecies studies in investigations ranging from theorical to embodied practice.
+Equus

 JoAnna Mendl Shaw invites ALL curious movers into the studio to explore Physical Listening in 3-hour movement sessions that include guided somatic investigations, improvisation prompts and choreographic scores.
 Participants work solo, in duos and in full group investigations.